AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 In a worst case scenario, the rollup's sequencer set could be malicious and censor potentially honest upgrade proposals from going through.
 In this scenario, there needs to be the ability to add a proposal "to the queue" via the token locking mechanism articulated above which is guaranteed to be executed when the previous vote completes.

+#### Quorum
+For any proposal to be considered valid and ready for voting, there must be a quorum of voting power eligible to participate.
+The purpose of this is to ensure that the network cannot be upgraded without a minimum of participation, keeping the governance more protected from takeover at genesis.

+The exact amount of voting power required is to be determined through modelling, but we expect that around 5% of total supply.
+Assuming that 20% of the supply is circulating at launch and that 25% of this is staked towards the initial instance, this would allow the initial instance to reach quorum on its own.

 ### Voting

 #### Participation